augustss/MicroHs/README.md

 with the notable exception that `Foldable` and `Traversable` are not part of the `Prelude`.
 They can be imported separately, though.

+### Not importing `Prelude`
+To completely avoid importing the prelude (which can be needed in base to avoid circular imports) use the incantation `import qualified Prelude()`.
+This will not even try to open `Prelude.hs`.
+It also avoids the automagic (qualified) import of `Mhs.Builtin` that normally happens.

 ## Types
 There are some primitive data types, e.g `Int`, `IO`, `Ptr`, and `Double`.
 These are known by the runtime system and various primitive operations work on them.